 Dosing in initial and sequential treatment sessions should be tailored to the individual patient based on the patient's head and neck position, localization of pain, muscle hypertrophy, patient response, and adverse event history.
-The initial dose for a patient without prior use of BOTOX should be at a lower dose, with subsequent dosing adjusted without prior use of BOTOX should be at a lower dose, with subsequent dosing adjusted be individual response.
+The initial dose for a patient without prior use of BOTOX should be at a lower dose, with subsequent dosing adjusted based on individual response.
 Limiting the total dose injected into the sternocleidomastoid muscle to 100 Units or less may decrease the occurrence of dysphagia [see Warnings and Precautions (5.2, 5.5, 5.6)].